-EDUC 5700R edTPA Remediation (1)
+EDUC 5700S edTPA Seminar (1)

 This class can only be taken once.
-The course is designed to allow candidates an opportunity to complete field experience requirements necessary to successfully earn a passing score on the edTPA.
+The course is designed to allow candidates an opportunity to complete field experience requirements necessary to successfully earn a passing score on the edTPA, or a passing score on the content diagnostics tests.
 Department Chair permission is required.